 The family lived for a time at Church Street, Cookstown, William (Billy) Freeman was well known in the Cookstown area because his father, William (Hughie) was a very popular blacksmith.

 Prior to the war, young William worked with his father as a blacksmith.

-He was a keen motor cyclist, having taken part in the Cookstown 100 motorcycle race in 1938.
+He was a keen motor cyclist and took part in the Cookstown 100 motorcycle race in 1938.

 Billy Freeman joined the Royal Navy in the summer of 1938.
 He was a member of the crew of HMS Exeter, with the rank of Seaman.

-HMS Exeter played a heroic part in the battle with the ‘Pocket’ Battleship Graf Spee off the River Plate on 13th December 1939.
-On the morning of 13th December, shortly after 6am Billy was lying on deck when the order came for “action stations”.
+HMS Exeter played a heroic part in the battle with the pocket battleship Graf Spee off the River Plate on 13th December 1939.
+On the morning of 13th December, shortly after 6am, Billy was lying on deck when the order came for ‘action stations’.
 Distant guns flashed and soon HMS Exeter had received her first baptism of fire.

 Seaman Billy Freeman was a member of the crew of one of the 4.7 inch guns that returned fire until the gun itself was disabled by a hit that killed and wounded many men, a piece of shrapnel cutting a hole in Billy’s cap and a slight cut to one hand.